 To help you excel in and make the most out of your job interviews, here are some common interview questions, and our suggestions on how you could best answer them to stand out from the competition.

 Tell me about yourself

-Begin your answer with an overview of what you’re doing now then run through the jobs you've held so far in your career.
+Begin your answer with an overview of what you’re doing now, then run through the jobs you've held so far in your career, including how you have progressed over the years, either in terms of larger job titles or wider job scopes.
 You can follow the same structure as your CV, giving examples of achievements and the skills you've picked up along the way.
-Don't go into too much detail - your interviewer will ask for you to expand on any areas where they'd like more information.
+You do not need to go into too much details - your interviewer will ask you to expand on any areas where they'd like more information.